ozanmuyes/lazylou/README.md

 ![Lou](https://raw.github.com/ozanmuyes/lazylou/master/img/lou.png)

 Meet Lou, a.k.a. **Lazy Lou**.
 The guy sits on the couch all the time after load your images.
 That's it.
 There's no more story to tell about Lou.
-He is very self-explanatory.- - -
+He is very self-explanatory.

 #1.
+Waking Lou up
-Waking up LouYou can call Lou to load your images a few different ways, and also combining them with each other.
+You can call Lou to load your images a few different ways, and also combining them with each other.
 For example you can set some of properties (let's say `src`) by HTML and some of other properties (let's say `spriteDimension`) by jQuery.
 This is useful when using PHP, so you don't need to set `src` property of individual image by jQuery.
 It's OK, but what if you set same properties by HTML and also jQuery?
 Lou loves HTML than jQuery, hence **the properties set by HTML overrides the properties set by jQuery**.
+Despite his laziness, the **responsive design support** his second best feature so far.

 #2.
 Properties